PierrunoYT/awesome-ai-dev-tools/README.md

 ### AI Code Review and Analysis Tools

+- Codium.ai: An AI-powered tool for code testing, analysis, and improvement.
+It offers automatic test generation, code quality suggestions, and integrates with popular IDEs.
+Features include:
+  - Automated unit test generation
+  - Code analysis for bugs and performance issues
+  - AI-driven code assistance and documentation
+  - Pull request preparation help
+  - Support for multiple programming languages
+  - Codiumate Coding Agent for team and enterprise users

 ### Extensions

 This list is just the beginning.
 Feel free to contribute by adding more AI-powered development tools that you find useful!